jemmy512/book-notes/Cpp/effective-modern-cpp.md

 ```

 Type of T depends on both types of ParamType and expr:
-1. ParamType is a pointer or reference, but not a universal reference
+1. ParamType is a pointer or reference, but not a universal reference (forwarding reference)
     * If expr's type is a reference, ignore the reference part, also const
     * Then pattern-match expr's type against ParamType to determin T
     ```C++